 take advantage of the vast amounts of data on human and societal behavior

-examine, explain and help solve burning global questions
+examine, explain and help answer global socioeconomical questions

-analyze data using proven theory, computational methods, and mathematical modeling
+analyze data using rigorous quantitative theory, computational methods, and mathematical modeling

-draw conclusions derived from theory and methods from the social sciences
+draw conclusions derived from qualitative theory and methods from the social sciences

 present your analysis and ideas based on a combination of quantitative and qualitative arguments

-Sound good so far?
-We think so.
-We challenge students to combine disciplines in order to gain insight into how the world works.
+Our unique program lies at the intersection between the major scientific disciplines of mathematics, computer science, statistics and the social sciences.
+We challenge students to combine these disciplines in order to gain insight into how the world works, in a manner that is not possible by focusing on each discipline in isolation.
 You’ll delve into some of the big questions using not only the quantitative tools of data science, but also the qualitative perspectives of sociology, economics, political science, and environmental science.
 You’ll need to think critically and come up with your own answers to understand how humans interact with each other and with their environment.
 We’ve tailored the program so that you will gain a solid foundation in mathematics, data analysis, and statistics as well as four pillars of the social sciences.
 Then you’ll use what you’ve learned to address issues that interest you most, and you’ll emerge with analytical skills and multifaceted knowledge that you can put to use in the real world.
 So if you want to:

 challenge yourself in the classroom and beyond

-become an active member of a global intercultural community
+become an active member of an emerging interdisciplinary scientific community

 tackle the world’s biggest problems using cutting-edge analytical methods

-make a difference using your quantitative and qualitative knowledge and skills
+make a difference using your unique quantitative and qualitative knowledge and skills

 open a world of career options